 Savings Methodology: EM&V and whole facility measurement

-This protocol is used to estimate savings for various behavioral or practice changes that may be implemented on an ongoing (i.e., permanent) basis such that savings remain persistent and reliable long term.
-The development of the M&V methodology is driven by the desire to create and implement a framework to provide high quality verified savings—keeping within the standards currently applied to commercial energy savings measures—to implement measures and report energy savings from a wide variety of energy optimization practices and behaviors.
+This protocol is used to estimate savings for various behavioral changes that remain persistent and reliable long term.
+The purpose of this measure is to create a framework to provide verified savings within standards currently applied to other commercial energy savings measures.

 Measure Description

-This measure is not defined but requires that any behavioral measure develop an M&V plan and report.
-These documents shall include a complete description of the proposed behavioral changes, how the changes will save energy, and why the behavioral change should be considered as a permanent change on par with high efficiency equipment retrofits.
-One example is to establish an authorized and enforced facility-wide energy policy with implementation and quality assurance processes.
+This measure is not defined but requires that any behavioral project develop an M&V plan and report.
+The project may include associated equipment installation.
+The plans and reports should include a description of the proposed behavioral changes, how the changes will save energy, and why the behavioral change should be considered as a permanent change, similar to other high efficiency equipment retrofits.
+One example is to establish an authorized facility-wide energy policy with an implementation plan and quality assurance processes.

-The projects M&V plan and report shall describe the current case and proposed new case that define changes in operations and/or sequence of operations.
-These documents should fully discuss, describe, and document the logic of the proposed changes and how those changes translate into energy savings impacts.
+M&V project plans and reports should describe how changes in operations and/or sequence of operations translate into energy savings.

-The measure description should describe how the initial energy savings estimates will be determined to estimate energy and demand savings impacts that will then be verified by measurement and verification analysis following IPMVP criteria.
+The measure description should include how initial energy savings estimates will be verified by measurement and verification, following IPMVP.

 Eligibility Criteria

-This measure applies to implementing behavioral measures that establish processes to ensure persistent energy reductions that are measurable at the facility level.
+This measure applies to behavioral measures that ensure persistent energy reductions are measurable at the facility level.
+Project sites that do not have hourly interval consumption data available should contact the EM&V team for approval.

 Baseline Condition

-The baseline condition for each behavioral measure included in a plan has two facets: 1) to establish the existing operating parameters (e.g., temperatures, hours of operation, loads) and existing energy use for each behavior change included in the plan, and; 2) establish the proposed new case operating parameters resulting from each behavior change and present the equations proposed to quantify energy savings impact estimates.
+The baseline condition for each behavioral measure has two facets: 1) the existing operating parameters (e.g., temperatures, hours of operation, loads) and existing energy use for each behavior change and 2) the proposed new case for each behavior change with equations that meet the model fitness requirements to quantify energy savings.

-The plan should document the source and accuracy/confidence of the various parameters used in the proposed equations to estimate baseline and new case energy use, for each behavior impact (e.g., if interior lights are to be turned off, there may be two sources of energy savings, one attributable directly to the light fixture energy use, the other attributable to reduced internal heat gain and load on the air conditioning system).
-The plan shall explain all assumptions employed for both baseline and behavior change cases noting source and applicability—logic reasoning.
+The M&V plan should document the source and accuracy/confidence of the parameters used in the proposed equations to estimate baseline and new case energy use for each behavior impact (e.g. interior lights are to be turned off).
+The M&V plan should explain assumptions for both baseline and behavior change cases, citing sources.

 High-efficiency Condition

-Demonstrated by conclusive energy savings results of M&V plan following IPMVP protocols.
+Demonstrated by conclusive energy savings following IPMVP protocols.

 Energy and Demand Savings Methodology

 Not applicable.